okrmartin/git-cheat-sheet/ignoring-files/update-index.md

 # Ignoring files
-Usually a file can be ignored if it is added to the `.ignore` file or to the `.git/info/exclude file`, witch is an untracked file by default.
+Usually, a file can be ignored if it is added to the `.ignore` file or to the `.git/info/exclude file`, wich is an untracked file by default.

 ## update-index
 This command is useful when you want to ignore changes in a commited file.